The pandemic has changed the ways retail pharmacies deliver prescriptions. But are these methods safe, secure, and cost-effective?

 To get medications to patients, retail pharmacies have adopted many of the same methods other retail outlets have used to serve their customers.
 Many offer drive-through and curbside pickup.
 They are also mailing prescriptions to patients or using third-party services to deliver medications.

 Unfortunately, some of these options have shown their cracks.
 Curbside pickup, for example, is feasible during good weather, but not during harsh winter conditions.
 Mailing prescriptions to patients can also be problematic due to U.S. Postal Service delays, mail theft, delivery errors, additional costs, and lack of temperature control for some medicines.
 There’s a financial impact, too.
-Getting medications to patients outside of the store severely affects foot traffic, revenue, and customer loyalty.
+Getting medications delivered to patients outside of the store severely affects foot traffic, revenue, and customer loyalty.

 Learn more with a related article “Sustainable Strategies for Retail Pharmacies During COVID-19 and Beyond“.